aeontronix/enhanced-mule-tools/src/site/markdown/index.md

-**IMPORTANT NOTE: While this product is designed to work with Mulesoft's Anypoint Platform™, it is NOT owned or endorsed by Mulesoft or Salesforce**

-[Aeontronix](https://www.aeontronix.com) Anypoint Automation Tools is an open source project designed to greatly facilitate management and automation of
-[Mulesoft](https://www.mulesoft.com/)'s [Anypoint platform™](https://www.mulesoft.com/platform/enterprise-integration).
+Enhanced mule tools is an open source project designed to greatly facilitate management and automation of [Mulesoft](https://www.mulesoft.com/)'s [Anypoint platform™](https://www.mulesoft.com/platform/enterprise-integration).

 It provides a maven plugin that provides several extra capabilities to your project, which includes: